-4.290 The potential negative effects identified by the IIA of residential site options could be avoided by selecting sites outside of air and noise pollution hotspots, such as close to the district's main roads and rail lines as well as Southampton Airport.
-It is notable, however, that only three sites (OT02, CC08 and CC16) were assessed as falling mostly within a noise contour associated with the airport.
+4.291 The potential negative effects identified by the IIA of residential site options could be avoided by selecting sites outside of air and noise pollution hotspots, such as close to the district's main roads and rail lines as well as Southampton Airport.
+It is notable, however, that only two sites (OT02 and CC08) were assessed as falling mostly within a noise contour associated with the airport.
 Noise pollution generally reduces very quickly with increasing distance from the source, therefore on large site allocations it may be possible to avoid effects by appropriate site layouts.
-The design of sites to incorporate trees and shrubs may allow for natural barriers to air pollution.
-Developing sites with additional green space and active travel routes alongside development where this is currently lacking would help to improve positive effects of site allocations on health and wellbeing more widely.
+The design of sites to incorporate trees and shrubs may allow for natural barriers to air pollution and noise.
+Developing sites with additional green space and active travel routes alongside development, where this is currently lacking, would help to improve positive effects of site allocations on health and wellbeing more widely.
 Providing green space may also provide space for the community food growing, thereby helping to support both active lifestyles and better access to healthy foods in the district.

-4.291 As noted in relation to the potential for mitigation for the adverse effects recorded for IIA objectives 1 and 2, incorporating new services and facilities alongside residential development is likely to result in a higher proportion of trips being made by active and public modes of transport.
+4.292 As noted in relation to the potential for mitigation for the adverse effects recorded for IIA objectives 1 and 2, incorporating new services and facilities alongside residential development is likely to result in a higher proportion of trips being made by active and public modes of transport.
 As such this approach is likely to benefit public health by building physical activity into the daily lives of the District's residents.

-IIA objective 5: To support community cohesion and safety in the district which are unlikely to be greatly influenced by the location of individual site options in the District.
+IIA objective 5: To support community cohesion and safety in the district

+4.293 IIA objective 5 was scoped out of the appraisal of site options.
+The performance of the Local Plan in relation to this IIA objective relates to factors which are unlikely to be greatly influenced by the location of individual site options in the District.
 This includes the plan's ability to deliver development that integrates well with existing neighbourhoods, that meets the needs of specific groups and that will benefit both new residents and existing ones.
 The performance of the plan in this regard will also be influenced by design issues related to issues such as the successful incorporation of spaces for informal interaction and measures to reduce crime and the fear of crime.
 These factors will be taken into account by the IIA through appraisal of development management policies and site-specific allocation policies.